 A global benchmark interest rate used to set a range of financial deals worth an estimated:

 The value of deals determined by Libor was revised down from $800 trillion to $450 trillion following new figures in the Wheatley report on 28 September 2012.

 As well as helping to decide the price of other transactions, it is also used as a measure of trust in the financial system and reflects the confidence banks have in each other's financial health.

 3. How is it set?

-The most important is the three-month dollar Libor.
-The rates submitted are what the banks estimate they would pay other banks to borrow dollars for three months.
+The most important rate is the three-month dollar Libor.
+The rates submitted are what the banks estimate they would pay other banks to borrow dollars for three months if they borrowed money on the day the rate is being set.
+Then an average is calculated.
 This is a simple example of how it works.

 4. How have the allegations of manipulation arisen?

 Since the rates submitted are estimates, not actual transactions, it has been suggested that banks could have submitted false figures.
 It is alleged that traders at several banks conspired to influence the final average rate that results, the official Libor rate, by agreeing amongst themselves to submit rates that were either higher or lower than their actual estimates.